codaamok/codaamok.build/README.md

 ## To Do

+- Write blog post on how to develop modules using this helper module
+- Add comment based help
 - Flesh out `New-ProjectDirStructure`
   - Include vscode tasks.json and launch.json
 - Auto-updater in GitHub Actions workflow for build script and workflow yaml